afnizarnur/afnizarnur.com/README.md

 ## Background

 When I was in vocational high school back in 2013, I created a portfolio website to showcase my design work.
 I remember using static HTML and CSS, along with the Bootstrap framework, and hosting it on a shared hosting platform.
 Honestly, it was a lot of fun!
 Building that website opened up numerous work opportunities for me.
-Through designing the site, I aim to gain knowledge about design systems in terms of both design and user interface aspects.
-Similarly, by developing the site, I want to learn about design systems from a developer's perspective.
-I'm sharing this repository primarily for myself, and I've chosen to host my code on GitHub for convenience and peace of mind.
+By designing the site, I aimed to gain knowledge about design systems in terms of both design and user interface aspects.
+Similarly, through developing the site, I wanted to learn about design systems from a developer's perspective.
+I'm sharing this repository primarily for myself, and I have chosen to host my code on GitHub for convenience and peace of mind.
 Feel free to explore the contents of the code.

 ## Installation